cocoJ-P/cocoJ-P.github.io/_posts/2025-08-28-dynamicsystem.md

 ---
 layout: post
-title: Dynamic Systems 101 Part 1 The Pendulum
+title: "Dynamic Systems 101 Part 1 The Pendulum"
 date: 2025-08-28
 description: This is a beginner-friendly series on learning dynamical systems.
 tags: 101 Learn